TemplateMechanics/pulumi-kubernetes/README.md

-This Python-based tool uses Pulumi to dynamically create cloud resources on Google Cloud Platform (GCP) based on a YAML configuration file.
+This Python-based tool uses Pulumi to dynamically create resources on Kubernetes using data-driven infrastructure as code concepts.

 ## Dependencies
 - Python 3.7+